If you’re TTC, you’re probably wondering what you can expect at 4 DPO. Is it too soon for symptoms? Can you take a test? Let’s find out.

 How many DPO is implantation?

-And if you need to hear this right now, early pregnancy loss is common.
+And we don’t mean to scare you, but if you need to hear this right now, early pregnancy loss is common.

 Implantation is complicated, with up to 10 to 40% of fertilized eggs unable to implant.